AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/elemental/phoenix-mpmm.md

 "actions":
   - "desc": "The phoenix makes two attacks: one Beak attack and one Fiery Talons attack."
     "name": "Multiattack"
-  - "desc": "Melee Weapon Attack: +13 to hit, reach 15 ft., one target.
-Hit:\
+  - "desc": "*Melee Weapon Attack:* +13 to hit, reach 15 ft., one target. *Hit:*\
       \ 15 (2d6 + 8) fire damage."
     "name": "Beak"
-  - "desc": "Melee Weapon Attack: +13 to hit, reach 15 ft., one target.
-Hit:\
+  - "desc": "*Melee Weapon Attack:* +13 to hit, reach 15 ft., one target. *Hit:*\
       \ 17 (2d8 + 8) fire damage."
     "name": "Fiery Talons"
+"legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, the phoenix can expend a use to take one of the following actions.
+The phoenix\
+  \ regains all expended uses at the start of each of its turns."
 "legendary_actions":
   - "desc": "The phoenix moves up to its speed."
     "name": "Move"